consensus-shipyard/consensuslab/.github/ISSUE_TEMPLATE/milestone.md

 **For work tracking purposes.**

-Refer to the parent project issue for discussion and resources.
+Refer to the parent project issue for high-level discussion and resources.

 <!--TODO-->
 <!--Assign the issue to the team-->